Natural Home Remedies for Asthma

 Exercise and Movement

 A growing body of literature indicates that lifestyle changes in recent decades, specifically decreased physical activity and dietary changes, are key contributing factors causing an increase in asthma prevalence and severity.
-Obesity is linked to higher risk for asthma and other breathing problems, including sleep apnea.
+Obesity is linked to a higher risk for asthma and other breathing problems, including sleep apnea.
 Although vigorous exercise can sometimes cause symptoms in people who already have asthma, staying active is generally very beneficial for improving immune function, preventing obesity, dealing with stress and lowering inflammation.

 What Causes Asthma?